engineerbaz/Google-Cloud-GCP-Knowledge/README.md

 -  #### Contributions of any kind are welcome! :sparkles:

 **Google Cloud Platform** ([GCP](https://cloud.google.com/)) is a collection of various Cloud Computing services and applications that offers flexible, reliable, easy-to-use, and cost-effective solutions.
+It build apps faster, make smarter business decisions, and connect people anywhere

 GCP is one of the the market leader of the cloud world.